stanford-crfm/levanter/docs/Blog-Post.md

 scale with [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) and tensor parallelism.
 (See below for our tutorial!)

-Haliax is modeled on Alexander Rush's [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor).
+Haliax is modeled on Alexander Rush's [Tensor Considered Harmful](https://nlp.seas.harvard.edu/NamedTensor), which argues that named tensors are a better abstraction than the positional axes that are common in deep learning.
 In particular, he argues that:

 * Named axes are more semantically meaningful and rely less on bitrot-prone comments.
 * Named axes allow you to abstract over unreferenced dimensions, making code more flexible.